computingfoundation/gnu-linux-usage/README.md

 3. One-liners
 4. Aliases

-# Paradigms
+# Categories

-Here is a list of all the paradigms with a few examples in which all solutions exist:
+Here is a list of all the categories with a few examples in which all solutions exist:

 ## Application management